Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Test Case

-We consider a uniform converter system topology for each grid-forming DVPP device $i$ as in \cref{fig:converter_model}.
-The grid-side converter model used for dynamic simulation represents an aggregation of multiple commercial converter modules \cite{purba2017reduced}, and approximates the primary energy sources by a generic controllable dc current source with delayed response time to account for resource dynamics, communication, or actuation delays \cite{tayyebi2020frequency}.
-As indicated in \cref{fig:converter_model}, there are different options for the matching control implementation to provide the desired frequency and voltage regulation specified in \cref{eq:matching_conditions} or \cref{eq:matching_conditions_hybrid}.
-A conventional solution is a direct and proportional-integral (PI)-based control implementation using a standard hierarchical converter control architecture (option A).
-This option, however, generally requires an involved tuning to ensure a smooth interaction of the cascaded PI loops\cite{wen2015analysis,pogaku2007modeling,suul2009design}, and, in case of ill-tuned control gains, often sacrifices performance or even causes instabilities \cite{suul2016impedance,huang2019grid}.
-We thus resort to a more robust and optimal control implementation (see \cite{haberle2021control}), by replacing the cascaded PI-loops with a multivariable LPV $\mathcal{H}_\infty$ state-feedback controller (option B).
-A comparison of both matching control implementations is given in the appendix.
+As indicated in \cref{fig:converter_model}, there are different options for the matching control implementation to provide the desired frequency and/or voltage regulation of the grid-forming and grid-following DERs as specified in \eqref{eq:matching_conditions} and \eqref{eq:matching_conditions_hybrid}, respectively.
+Notice that by design choice, for the grid-forming DER implementation, the matching controller only captures the voltage regulation to match the local desired behavior $m_i^\mathrm{vq}(s) T_\mathrm{des}^\mathrm{qv}(s)^{-1}$ in \eqref{eq:matching_conditions}, since the desired frequency behavior is directly incorporated when computing the reference angle of the $\mathrm{dq}$-coordinate frame.
+To implement the matching control, a conventional solution for both types of DERs is a direct and proportional-integral (PI)-based control implementation using a standard hierarchical converter control architecture (option A in \cref{fig:converter_model_gform} and \cref{fig:converter_model_gfoll}).
+This option, however, generally requires an involved tuning to ensure a smooth interaction of the cascaded PI loops\cite{wen2015analysis,pogaku2007modeling,suul2009design}, and, in case of ill-tuned control gains, often sacrifices performance or even causes instabilities\cite{suul2016impedance,huang2019grid}.
+Inspired by existing methods on multivariable\cite{huang2020h,kammer2018convex,chen2021generalized} and adaptive\cite{erfanmanesh2015performance,muhando11} $\mathcal{H}_\infty$ control of power converters, we thus resort to a more robust and optimal control implementation, by replacing the cascaded PI-loops with a multivariable LPV $\mathcal{H}_\infty$ state-feedback controller (option B in \cref{fig:converter_model_gform} and \cref{fig:converter_model_gfoll}).
+The latter is designed based on a linearized representation of the grid-forming or grid-following converter model, respectively, and then applied to the full nonlinear model of each converter type during simulations (see\cite{haberle2021control} for detailed implementation aspects).
+Note that for both the grid-forming and the grid-following converter interface, the multivariable $\mathcal{H}_\infty$ control design can be arbitrarily adapted from replacing only some of the inner control loops of the conventional converter control right through to capturing the entire converter control by one single controller.
+Further, the $\mathcal{H}_\infty$ control can also be adapted to other types of converter topologies, e.g., with more detailed primary source models.
+A comparison of both matching control implementations (options A and B) is given in the appendix.

-Finally, we use a similar, PLL-based converter topology for all grid-following DVPP devices, coming with equivalent options A and B for the matching control (see \cite{haberle2021control}).